schoero/swissqrbill/docs/pdf/index.md

 ##### Description

-Attaches the table to a PDFKit document instance.
+Attaches the table to a PDFKit document instance beginning on the current page.
+It will create a new page with for every row that no longer fits on a page.

 <br/>